 - Character size

-Inkjet printing methods
+Inkjet Coding and Printing methods

 With this method, only the amount of ink particles necessary for printing are discharged.

 The ink nozzles are arranged vertically within the printer.
 Ink particles are instantaneously discharged from the nozzle and are sprayed on the target.
 Piezo, thermal, and valve are the methods used to apply pressure to the ink particles and discharge them.